awsdocs/amazon-ec2-user-guide-windows/doc_source/replatform-sql-server-setting-up.md

 ## Prerequisites<a name="replatform-sql-server-prerequisites"></a>

-In order to run the Windows to Linux replatforming assistant for Microsoft SQL Server Databases script, you must:
+In order to run the Windows to Linux replatforming assistant for Microsoft SQL Server Databases script, you must do the following:

 1.